Why Choose 2B

 Kids, New Mums & sensitivities

 During pregnancy and breastfeeding women can have unusual responses to all sorts of smells, body products and foods.
-We recommend the same advice as for very young children to consult a pharmacist or doctor before deciding what product is best for you and how best to use it.
+We recommend the same advice as for young children so that you can decide what product is suitable for you and how best to use it.

 Most people with allergies are excellent at self-management and know what works for them and what doesn’t.
 If you haven’t used any of the ingredients before then patch testing is an easy way to ensure that 2B is right for you.